Pulakeshin I

 Pulakeshin (IAST: Pulakeśin, c.
 543–566) was the first sovereign ruler of the Chalukya dynasty of Vatapi (modern Badami).
 He ruled parts of the present-day Maharashtra and Karnataka states in the western Deccan region of India.
-Pulakeshin established the city of Vatapi, The dynasty established by him went on to rule a major part of peninsular India in the subsequent years.
+Pulakeshin established the city of Vatapi, and performed the Ashvamedha sacrifice to assert his sovereign status.
+The dynasty established by him went on to rule a major part of peninsular India in the subsequent years.

 Names and titles

 Various variants of the name "Pulakeshin" appear in the dynasty's inscriptions, including Polekeshin (Polekeśin), Polikeshin (Polikeśin), and Pulikeshin (Pulikeśin).
 According to historians J. F. Fleet and D. C. Sircar, the name may be a Sanskrit-Kannada hybrid word meaning "tiger-haired".
 K. A. Nilakanta Sastri, on the other hand, derived the name from the Sanskrit words pula or pola ("great") and keśin ("lion").

 The Chalukya inscriptions confer a number of titles and epithets on Pulakeshin: